kevinohara80/nforce/README.md

 This creates an nforce plugin.
 Plugins allow you to extend the functionality of nforce.
 You need to initialize the plugin with a `namespace` or an options hash containing a namespace.
 Valid options include:

 * `namespace`: Required.
 This sets the namespace for your plugin
-* `override': Override *true* allows you to overwrite an existing plugin.
+* `override`: Override *true* allows you to overwrite an existing plugin.
 Default is false.

 ## Salesforce sObject Methods